Alcoholism Treatment & Medications

 Partial Hospitalization Programs (PHPs)

-Partial hospitalization programs (PHPs) is a form of alcoholism treatment designed for people who do not need the constant 24/7 support of inpatient rehab for alcoholism.
+Partial hospitalization programs (PHPs) is a form of alcohol use disorder treatment designed for people who do not need the constant 24/7 support of inpatient rehab.
 It is often used as a step-down from a live-in program.
 PHPs generally involve attending treatment for a minimum of 20 hours per week in an outpatient setting.
 It is sometimes also referred to as day treatment.9

 Intensive Outpatient Programs (IOPs)

-IOPs are a step down from PHPs in terms of intensity but there is increased frequency of contact and services compared with traditional outpatient therapy.
-Participants attend alcohol abuse treatment at an outpatient facility for 9 hours per week.9
+Intensive outpatient programs, or IOPs, are a step down from PHPs in terms of intensity but there is increased frequency of contact and services compared with traditional outpatient therapy.
+Participants of an intensive outpatient rehab attend alcohol abuse treatment at an outpatient facility for 9 hours per week.9

 Outpatient Alcohol Rehab

-Medications are used as a part of medication-assisted treatment (MAT) in the long-term treatment of alcoholism.
-Medications alone do not constitute MAT and are not a cure for alcoholism.
+Alcohol addiction treatment medications can be used as a part of medication-assisted treatment (MAT) in the long-term treatment of alcohol use disorder.
+Medications alone do not constitute MAT and are not a cure for alcohol use disorder.
 Per SAMSHA, medication-assisted treatment means medication PLUS therapy, a “whole patient” approach for the treatment of substance use disorders.10

 - Disulfiram (Antabuse).
-This is generally used to treat people who have already gone through detox.
+This is one of the most commonly prescribed alcohol addiction medications and is generally used to treat people who have already gone through detox.
 This medication, taken once per day, discourages drinking by bringing about unpleasant symptoms such as nausea, headache and vomiting should the person drink while on the medication.

 - Acamprosate (Campral).
-This medication helps support recovery from alcohol by alleviating alcohol cravings and reducing the positive reinforcing effects of alcohol.11
+This medication for alcohol treatment helps support recovery from alcohol by alleviating alcohol cravings and reducing the positive reinforcing effects of alcohol.11

 - This medication helps reduce cravings and also blocks the euphoric, intoxicating effects associated with drinking.